jeffmm/cmake_tutorial/v4-unit-tests/README.md

 ## Let's add some unit tests

-Add a folder named `tests` to your directory like so
+Add a folder named `thirdparty` and a folder named `tests` to your directory like so

 ```bash
 take_two